-- Analyse the hazards they face (such as with a risk assessment).
+- Analyse the hazards they face (conduct a risk assessment).

 - Create a lone working policy.

-- Put in place control measures for these employees to limit (or remove) the risks they face.
+- Put in place control measures for these employees to reduce the risk, or remove the ones they face.

 The hazards of lone working

-You must take careful steps to ensure the safety of employees who work alone.
-As we mention above, they face an increase in the risks while completing their job.
+You must take careful steps to ensure the safety of lone working staff.
+As we mention above, they face an increase in specific risks while completing their job.

 Some common examples of the hazards staff face are: